 I only applied to the GSD international financial aid and received a $5,000 per semester award.
 That is the maximum amount they gave to international students at the time.
 Current figures have to be cross-checked at your school website.
 Other than that, I received no other scholarship/fellowship.

 If you wanna know how to pay for Harvard as an international student, you need to find a low interest rate loan.
 It’s best to ask your country’s banks on what interest rate they offer, and then compare them with what Harvard’s bank (HUECU) offers.
 But mostly, you’ll see that that Harvard University Employees Credit Union offers very good rates to students.
 You can also consult other US banks for loans, but lots of banks don’t offer loans without a co-signee who’s a US citizen/permanent national.
-However, HUECU gives loans without cosignee as well.
+There are some banks that do offer student loan without a cosigner.

 Personally, I also took a loan from the Harvard University Employees Credit Union to pay my tuition.
 It took me another 2 years after my graduation to pay it back.
 I found it better to take a loan from here because the interest rate here is 6.75%, as compared to 12% that I found in India.